artphoney12/Game-Save-Hub/README.md

 ### GameSave Hub Client

-The Client connects to the Server, handles user sessions, displays available games, and manages save/load operations.
+The Client is used on player PCs to connect to the Server, log in, select games, and perform save/load operations.

 #### Main Client Features